 The Program emphasizes the habits of highly effective investors.
 There are six (see below) and this year’s Berkshire Hathaway letter, like most of the earlier ones, touches on all of them.

 Noteworthy is the fact that net profits fell in 2018 while operating earnings rose to a new high.
 Many of our members run professional practices such as medicine, dentistry, veterinary medicine, optometry and others.
-Such a scenario is almost impossible in a professional practice.
+Such a scenario is almost impossible in professional practice.

 Berkshire Hathaway is an investment company.
 How did it incur a drop in annual net profits in a year in which operating earnings rose to a new high?